 Ruth D. Anderson, Ph.D. received her M.A. from Kent State University and her Ph.D. from the University of Oregon in Communication.
-Ruth, a professor at North Carolina State University for 15 years and then vice-president of Kindermusik International for eight years, brings both theory and practice to servant leadership.
-Currently, Ruth is director of The Servant Leadership School of Greensboro, where she teaches and learns in Servant Leadership 1, Centering Prayer, Compassion Circles, Enneagram and through other servant leadership experiences.
-Ruth is an author, consultant, and speaker who has written two books: Hairpin Turn: Trusting Your Heart’s Direction in Leadership and Life and Ruthie Stories: Recapturing the Girl Left Behind.
+Ruth, a professor at North Carolina State University for 15 years and then vice-president of Kindermusik International for eight years, brings both theory and practice to her work and to her life.
+Currently, Ruth is director of The Servant Leadership School of Greensboro, where she has taught all the core classes in addition to Centering Prayer, Call, Money, Power Redefined, Enneagram and many classes exploring the issues of children and poverty.
+Ruth was actively engaged in the creation of Guilford Nonprofit Consortium and in the design of The Executive Director Academy and writes a monthly article for the newspaper on the work of a nonprofit in the community.
+For close to 15 years, Ruth has been involved in the work of Partnership Village, a transitional housing community where she organizes tutoring, facilitates summer camp opportunities and participates in the Future Bound program.
+Ruth is a facilitator, author, consultant, and speaker who has written two books: Hairpin Turn: Trusting Your Heart’s Direction in Leadership and Life and Ruthie Stories: Recapturing the Girl Left Behind.

 Summer Estes received her MA from Denver Seminary in an integrative program in theology and community counseling.
 She is a Licensed Professional Counselor and keeps a part-time private practice.
 When she is not actively keeping up with her three young children and hubby she finds herself engaged in connecting with others and learning modalities and practices that help her “come home” and inhabit her heart.
 She loves fostering an environment for others to do the same.

-The Rev. Gregory Farrand spent the majority of his childhood in Japan and Taiwan, returning to the States as a teenager to attend an Episcopal prep school in Bethesda, MD.
-His parents, dyed-in-the-wool Episcopalians, raised him in their tradition, but in an act of teenage rebellion, Greg became a Presbyterian.
-He moved to NC to attend UNC-Greensboro, where he married his wife, Beth, and in 1994 they moved to Uganda, East Africa to serve for a number of years as missionaries.
-Greg returned to NC to attend Reformed Theological Seminary, during which time he served as Director of College Ministries for Redeemer Presbyterian Church.
-After his ordination in the Presbyterian Church in 2002, Greg planted a church in downtown Greensboro, where he served as senior pastor for almost nine years.
-Greg and Beth also served as founders and Co-Executive Directors of Selah Spiritual Formation, a non-profit focused on spiritual direction and retreat leadership.
-In 2011, Greg was invited to join the staff at Holy Trinity Episcopal Church.
-He subsequently completed his Anglican studies at Sewanee, thus returning to the Episcopal fold of his youth, to his parent’s great delight.
-He was ordained in the Episcopal Church in June of 2016.
-He and his amazing wife have three teenage sons that keep him young.
+Greg Farrand spent the majority of his childhood in Japan and Taiwan, returning to the States as a teenager and attending St. Andrew’s Episcopal Prep School in Bethesda, MD.
+He moved to NC to attend UNC-Greensboro and married his wife Beth a week after graduation in 1994.
+They moved to Uganda, East Africa to serve for a number of years as missionaries, then returned to NC to begin studies at Reformed Theological Seminary and to serve as Director of College Ministries for a Presbyterian church.
+After graduation and ordination in the Presbyterian church in 2002, Greg planted a church in downtown Greensboro and served as Senior Pastor for almost nine years.
+Subsequently, Greg and Beth served as Co-Executive Directors of Selah Spiritual Formation, a non-profit focused on spiritual direction and retreat leadership.
+In 2010, Greg became involved with the Servant Leadership School and was invited to join the staff at Holy Trinity Episcopal Church being ordained as a priest in 2016.
+Greg currently serves as an Associate Rector at Holy Trinity and core curriculum teaching staff for the Servant Leadership School.
+Greg and Beth have three sons.

-Linda Hiatt has been a yoga student for six years and is currently completing her 200-hour yoga teacher certification at the Triad Yoga Institute.
+Linda Hiatt has been a yoga student for eleven years, a certified yoga teacher for five years (200 RYT) and is currently completing her 500-hour yoga teacher certification at the Triad Yoga Institute.
 In addition, Linda is a certified catechist in all three levels of the Catechesis of the Good Shepherd, a religious formation experience for three- to 12-year-olds.
 Linda believes her dharma (life’s purpose) is to share the gifts both these practices bring to the soul’s journey.